mUVe3D/Marlin-mUVe1-Alpha/README.md

 *  G10 - retract filament according to settings of M207
 *  G11 - retract recover filament according to settings of M208
 *  G28 - Home all Axis
-*  G29 - Detailed Z-Probe, probes the bed at 3 points.
-You must de at the home position for this to work correctly.
-*  G30 - Single Z Probe, probes bed at current XY location.
 *  G90 - Use Absolute Coordinates
 *  G91 - Use Relative Coordinates
 *  G92 - Set current position to cordinates given